ulissesemuman/EmulatorExtensionHelper/README.md

 - 🔗 File and Extension Associations

      Associate individual ROM files or entire file extensions (e.g., .gba, .sfc, .bin, etc.) with one or more emulators.
-- 🎮 Associate specific ROM files or entire extensions with one or more emulators
-- 🧠 Smart emulator name detection from metadata and registry
+- 📂 Context Menu Integration

+     Adds custom options to the right-click menu in Windows Explorer for quick access to your configured emulators.

+- 🔄 Dynamic Emulator Selection

+     If more than one emulator is associated with a file or extension, you will be prompted to choose one at runtime.
 - 👤 Support for per-user or all-user installations

+     Choose whether to install context menu options for the current user only or for all users (requires elevation).
+- 🗑️ Uninstallation Tools

-- 🗑️ Remove individual associations or clean all registry entries created by the app
+     Remove individual associations or clean all registry entries created by the app
+- 🌐 Localization Support

+     All user-facing texts are fully localizable using a centralized lang.T("...") system.
+Default language: Portuguese (en-US).
+     The Emulator Helper interface currently supports the following languages:
+     - 🇧🇷 Portuguese (Brazil)
+     - 🇺🇸 English (United States)

+     The application is fully localizable.
+Language files are stored in a simple JSON format, allowing easy customization or translation into additional languages.
+If you'd like to contribute a translation, feel free to submit a pull request or open an issue!
+- 🧠 Smart emulator name detection

+     Automatically extracts a user-friendly name from the emulator executable or system registry.

 ## 🛠️ How It Works